 We unpacked our stuff – Why the hell did we pack so much food?
 We had enough for a week.
 One of the items we were sure that we packed was wine.
 We figured that once the kids were settled in bed we would enjoy a glass while looking at the stars and congratulating ourselves that we were not exposing them to Disney princesses with unrealistic family backgrounds.

 Let’s just say that by the time we schlepped all the stuff up the damn hill, we were ready for a warm-up glass before dinner.
 Forget waiting for the stars.
-Bekah had triple-checked with our host that there was an opener provided so we felt safe bringing a bottle with a cork.
+Bekah had triple-checked with our host that there was a cork screw provided so we felt safe bringing a bottle with a cork.
 We looked everywhere.
 We texted our host.
 She was sure it was there.
 Nope.

 Then Bekah remembered that Kyle had given her his utility knife and she was pretty sure that it had a wine key on it.
 I mean who would buy a utility knife without one.
 She also remembered that she had put it in the pocket of her raincoat.
 Great…wait where was the raincoat?
 We remembered that she had it with her when we left since it was threatening rain, but where the hell was it now?
 She must have dropped it with, not only the utility knife, but also the car keys in the pocket.
 Crap.